 Nancy began serving as the Admin for the Birmingham Boys Choir after working for ten months as a volunteer.
 Previously, she was employed in the fields of banking and college admissions and worked as a community and parent volunteer.
 She is the mother of a former BBC chorister who sang with the Bergs for ten years.
 Because of her son’s exceptional experiences with the choir, she hopes to help the organization continue to grow and touch the lives of more young men in the Birmingham area.

 Tricia Simpson grew up in Hendersonville, Tennessee.
 She earned a B.S in Business Administration from the University of Tennessee at Martin and her M.Ed in Human Development Counseling from Vanderbilt University.
 She and her husband Bill have lived in Birmingham since 2000.
-Tricia has worked in banking, college student services and as a school counselor, while taking some time off in between to be at home with her children, Celia and Will (current senior chorister).
-Tricia also enjoys volunteering in her church and community, currently serving in the student ministry at Hunter Street Baptist Church, her neighborhood advisory council and the board of Hoover High School Choir Boosters.
+Tricia has worked in banking, college student services and as a school counselor, while taking some time off in between to be at home with her children, Celia and Will (current chorister).
+Tricia also enjoys volunteering in her church and community, currently serving in the student ministry at Hunter Street Baptist Church, the Hoover Arts Council, her neighborhood advisory council and the board of Hoover High School Choir Boosters.
 From an early age, Tricia has always enjoyed music and singing in choirs at church and school.
 She is thankful to have children who are “choir kids” and feels honored to be part of the Birmingham Boys Choir staff.